Colon Cancer: Symptoms, Stages, and Treatment | SPARSH Hospital

 How is colon cancer diagnosed?

 Colon cancer is diagnosed through colonoscopy, biopsy, imaging tests, and blood work.
-Regular screening is recommended from age 45 onward, or earlier for those with risk factors.
+Regular screening is recommended starting at age 45, or earlier for those with risk factors.

 3 Mins Read